 How to train dogs without the use of treats.

 They say you can’t teach an old dog a new trick.
 I say you can if you do it the right way.
-Whether you have a mature dog or a young puppy, applying the proper training method will provide you with both with a great relationship and a happy life for many years.
+Whether you have a mature dog or a young puppy, applying the proper training method will provide you with both a great relationship and a happy life for many years.

 Before you start your training, the first thing you may think about is using TREATS.
 Right?